wimglenn/setuptools-ext/README.rst

    ...

    [tool.setuptools-ext]
+   supported-platform = [
+       "RedHat 8.3",
+   ]
    requires-external = [
        "C",
        "libpng (>=1.5)",
        'make; sys_platform != "win32"'
    ]
-   supported-platform = [
-       "RedHat 8.3",
-   ]

-Those fields may then be consumed by automated tooling for building RPM packages with system dependencies, for example.
+The metadata fields may then be consumed by automated tooling for building RPM packages with system dependencies, for example.

 *Note:* This package does not `add new keyword arguments`_ to ``setup.py`` (that's out of scope for a PEP 517 build backend).